Japanese soot dye

 Be inspired by the powerful color extracted from the tree roots!
 You'll enjoy creating a range of hues by combining with Bengala dye, color from the earth.

 You will only need water.
-No heat or chemical substances are necessary.
+No heat is necessary.

 As you knead the fabric in the dye bath, you will see that the water starts to become clear as all of the pigments transfer from the water into the fabric.
 Kneading well in the dye bath will ensure better dye absorption and more even color.